Logo

 This project demonstrates how to build production-grade AI agents on the Microsoft stack:

-The architecture is directly transferable to enterprise scenarios where AI assistants need secure, governed access to business data in Dynamics 365, Dataverse, or similar systems.
+The architecture is directly transferable to enterprise scenarios where AI assistants need authenticated, auditable access to business data in Dynamics 365, Dataverse, or similar systems.
+Authorization at the data layer is deliberately called out as its own step — see Current Limitations.